neo-project/global-blockchain-compliance-hub/_posts/Hong Kong/1111-11-03-hong-kong-tax-and-auditing-requirements.md

 When filing the Tax Return, the following supporting documents must also be attached:

   - The company’s balance sheet, auditor’s report and Profit & Loss Account relating to the basis period
   - A tax computation indicating how the amount of assessable of profits (or adjusted losses) has been arrived at

-- Taxation

 Persons, including corporations, partnerships, trustees and bodies of persons carrying on any trade, profession or business in Hong Kong are chargeable to tax on all profits (excluding profits arising from the sale of capital assets) arising in or derived from Hong Kong from such trade, profession or business.
 There is therefore no distinction made between residents and non-residents.